 There are many strategies for improving a company’s performance.
-As entrepreneurs and marketing managers alike strive to climb the ladder and make their business more successful, it’s important to know how to present the company to customers and investors.
+As entrepreneurs and marketing managers alike strive to climb the ladder and make their business more successful, it’s important to know how to “pitch” to customers and investors.
 One such way to do this is with an elevator pitch.

 Are you ready to use elevator pitches to expand your company’s success?
 If so, keep reading to learn how to use these pitches to appeal to investors and what to do if an elevator pitch evolves into a presentation.